 Bratislava, Slovakia – Agreed in July by all 193 UN Member states – apart from the US – the Global Compact for Safe, Orderly and Regular Migration has recently faced intense criticism among anti-immigration governments in Central Europe.
-Austria and Hungary were the first to announce they would not sign the pact, while Poland and the Czech Republic recently suggested they would follow suit.
+Austria and Hungary were the first to announce they would not sign the pact, while Poland and the Czech Republic recently suggested they would follow suit, while Slovakia remains divided on the UN migration pact.

 Experts highlight the hypocrisy of their withdrawal from a non-legally binding international pact, simply used as a scapegoat, according to them, to boost and please their anti-immigration electorate.

-Slovakia, on the other hand, remains divided on the issue.
+Slovakia is divided on the issue of the UN migration pact.
 The Slovak National Party (SNS) was the first to speak out against the document, followed by opposition movement “We are Family” that claimed the compact “encroaches on the integrity of sovereign states”.
 Both SNS and the opposition party Freedom and Solidarity (SaS) want Parliament to adopt a resolution to repudiate the UN accord.

 The Foreign Minister faced backlash for his comments, and has been summoned to Parliament to discuss the objections raised by some lawmakers, according to Prime Minister Peter Pellegrini.
 He himself has remained ambiguous on the topic and has tried to reassure Slovaks that his government was in no way changing course on its migration policy nor putting the country’s security and sovereignty in jeopardy.